 You or DHMP can extend the timeframe for DHMP to make a decision on your expedited or standard appeal.
 If you ask for more days or if DHMP believes that more facts are needed to make a decision on your appeal, DHMP may add 14 more calendar days.
 DHMP will only extend this timeframe if it is in your best interest.
 If DHMP extends the timeframe to decide on your appeal and you did not ask for the extension, DHMP will send you written notice of the reason for the delay.
 This written notice will also explain that you have the right to file a grievance if you do not agree with DHMP's decision to extend the timeframe.
-During the extended timeframe, DHMP will make a decision and send you written notice of the decision no later than 14 working days from the date the timeframe was extended.
+During the extended timeframe, DHMP will make a decision and send you written notice of the decision by the end of the extension time frame.